Chip Gaines and Joanna Gaines Drop More Hints About Baby No. 5's Name

 "OK, let's talk about chicken pot pie," Joanna said, quickly segueing to her cookbook, Magnolia Table, after laughing off the comment with the hosts.

-Of course, Chip has always Joanna's biggest fan, which he made clear by cheering her on with a sign before the interview.
+Of course, Chip has always been Joanna's biggest fan, which he made clear by cheering her on with a sign before the interview.

 This isn't the first time the couple has publicly discussed baby names.
 When Chip revealed the child's sex back in March, he said he needed to come up with a "D" name.